American University: Sustainability

-In 2008, American University joined more than 500 other US universities in signing the American College and University Presidents Climate Commitment, demonstrating the university's commitment to environmental responsibility.
-Within a year, American University's Office of Sustainability was established.
-In 2010, American University adopted a zero-waste policy and released its first climate action plan, with the goal of achieving carbon neutrality by 2020.

 An environmental science class at American conducted a study from February to April 2009 to measure the amount of food waste avoided by eliminating trays from one of the college's dining halls.
 The class found that trayless dinners resulted in 47.1% less solid waste than dinners during which trays were used, spurring a student-driven campaign to go trayless across campus.

 In 2011, the Association for the Advancement of Sustainability in Higher Education (AASHE) awarded American University a gold rating, the highest possible, on their STARS scale for sustainability.
 Since then, American University has earned five consecutive gold ratings, the most recent in 2020.

 Also in 2011, American University's School of International Service building earned Leadership in Energy and Environmental Design (LEED) Gold certification for its 70,000 square foot building renowned for sustainable design and "cradle-to-cradle" philosophy.

 In 2014, American University ranked #2 in the Sierra Club's list of the 'Top 10 Greenest Colleges'.

 In 2014, the university announced an ambitious project to build a solar farm in partnership with George Washington University.
 As of January 2016, the completed solar farm provides an equivalent of 50% of the university's electricity.

 In 2018, American University became the first university in the United States to achieve carbon-neutral status.

-In 2020, American University announced that it had eliminated all public fossil fuel investments from its endowment.
+In 2020, AU announced that it had eliminated all public fossil fuel investments from its endowment.